paholg/paholg.github.io/_posts/2017-03-03-dimensioned_0.6.md

 ---

-Dimensioned, the Rust library that I have written for compile-time dimensional analysis, has just reached 0.6.0!
-This version change indicates a rewrite of the library, and I think that it has made it much more usable.
+Dimensioned, the Rust library that I have written for compile-time dimensional analysis, has just reached version 0.6.0!
+This version change indicates a full rewrite of the library, and I think that it has made it much more usable.

-I first started this library before Rust had hit 1.0, and I fairly quickly realized that what I wanted was not possible.
+I first started this crate before Rust had hit 1.0, and I fairly quickly realized that what I wanted was not possible.
 With the advent of associated types, it became possible, and two years ago I first announced its existence.
 It was really a proof of concept at that point; it was lacking in ergonomics and some pretty important features.